trampgeek/moodle-qtype_coderunner/README.md

 to enter a name for the new question type you're creating.
 It is strongly recommended that you also change the name of your question to reflect the fact that it's a prototype, in order to make it easier to find.
-The convention used by all the built-in prototypes is to start the question name with the string PROTOTYPE\_, followed by the type name.
-For example, PROTOTYPE_\python3.
-Having a separate category for prototype questions is also a good idea.
-Obviously the type name you use should be unique.
+The convention is to start the question name with the string PROTOTYPE\_, followed by the type name.
+For example, PROTOTYPE_\python3_OOP.
+Having a separate category for prototype questions is also recommended.
+Obviously the type name you use should be unique, at least within the context of the course in which the prototype question is being used.

-Currently, user-defined question types are global, i.e. when selecting the CodeRunner question type with the combo-box, all question authors in all courses get to see *all* the built-in and user-defined prototypes.
-This is temporary; it is intended that the scope of a prototype question will be restricted in later versions of CodeRunner.
-Many of the more-specialised existing base types, such as clojure, python3_pylint etc will likely be removed from the built-ins then, too, so that they don't clutter the menu globally; they can be easily implemented as user-defined types.
+In the current implementation, CodeRunner searches for prototype questions just in the current course.
+The search includes parent contexts, typically visible only to an administrator, such as the system context; the built-in prototypes all reside in that system context.
+Thus if a teacher in one course creates a new question type, it will immediately appear in the question type list for all authors editing questions within that course but it will not be visible to authors in other courses.
+If you wish to make a new question type available globally you should ask a Moodle administrator to move the question to the system context, such as a LOCAL_PROTOTYPES category, mentioned above.

 When you create a question of a particular type, including user-defined types, all the so-called "customisable" fields are inherited from the